Welcome to the UK Great Lakes Sailing Handicaps Website

 Andy Rice, SailJuice Series Sponsor

 "The RYA is delighted to see the results that can be achieved by using the Portsmouth Yardstick Scheme to its full potential - adjusting handicaps to provide competitive domestic racing.
 The Great Lakes handicaps have been assessed using results from inland lakes.
-Your club too can tailor its handicaps using PYOnline website to assess the results from your handicap racing - returning your data to the RYA at the same time".
+Your club can tailor its handicaps using the PYOnline website to assess the results from your handicap racing - returning your data to the RYA at the same time".

 Adam Parry, RYA Technical Manager